METRO MANILA | The Best Pancit Malabon in the City

 PANCIT PALABOK AT SUSIE’S CUISINE SAN FERNANDO

 A pancit palabok has thin rice noodles, usually bihon—which are sometimes called pino in Malabon, in relation to pancit Malabon.
 It also has an orangey sauce made from shrimp stock, pork broth, fish sauce, and achuete.
 The sauce is not pre-mixed with the noodles; rather, it is lathered on top—to be mixed by the one who will eat it.
-It is usually topped with sliced eggs, ground pork, pork lengua, small shrimps, chopped green onions, and most importantly, ground tinapa flakes, or labok—as what Ninong Ry said it’s called in the markets of Malabon.
+It is usually topped with sliced eggs, ground pork, pork lengua, small shrimps (sometimes), chopped green onions, and most importantly, ground tinapa flakes, or labok—as what Ninong Ry said it’s called in the markets of Malabon.
 It is the sauciest of the three.

 NORMA’S PANCIT LUG-LOG IN NAVOTAS